samba/samba.github.io/_posts/2016-05-17-business-intelligence-is-product.md

 layout: post
 ---

-This headline is of course an over-simplification, but please consider.

 [Product integrity][1] (HBR, 1990) represents the alignment of business processes, workflow, and the production lifecycle that yield your product or service; the end result is your customers' experience of your company.
 Every process in your business must be oriented to delivering your _brand_ to the customer.

 You cannot change what you do not understand; Business Intelligence offers that understanding, of the business's operations, strategic positioning, and your market.
-Business Intelligence enables the pursuit of product integrity.
+Business Intelligence enables the pursuit of [product and organizational integrity][1].

 Unfortunately, [many companies][2] still [struggle to build significant user-adoption][3] of their business intelligence platforms.
 Many [approaches][4] have been [proposed][5] to improve adoption and overall success of BI endeavors, however they miss the larger context of _integrity_.